PakmanGames/PlanetPal/README.md

 - PlanetPal is a web app powered by cutting-edge generative AI technologies made to revolutionize education in waste management.
 - Ask the assistant ANY question regarding which bin to throw your waste, and they will answer!
 ## ⚒️ How we built it
 Our project is a React project bootstrapped with vite for the frontend.
 For the backend we incorporate the OpenAI API to utilize their gpt-3.5-turbo LLM.
-Along with this, we utilized various packages such as react-router-dom, axios, gsap, and @emailjs/browser to implement various features in our web app such as routes, API connections, and animated styling.
+Along with this, we utilized various packages such as `react-router-dom`, `axios`, `gsap`, and `@emailjs/browser` to implement various features in our web app such as routes, API connections, and animated styling.

 - React
 - OpenAI api